pels93/baseSelenium/readme.md

 # BaseSelenium

-##### This project is designed in java to have a starter environment to test in seleium and appium.
+##### This project is designed in java to have a starter environment to test in selenium and appium.

 ## Support
 	#NOTE this proyect only tested in Windows